tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 set it in its entirety.
 To access individual printer properties, use the global printing properties described below.

-When you set the **printerSettings** property to a saved value, LiveCode will choose the printer named in the property and set all of its settings to those contained within the property.
-If the printer cannot be found LiveCode will return the error "unknown printer" in the result.
+When you set the **printerSettings** property to a saved value, The engine will choose the printer named in the property and set all of its settings to those contained within the property.
+If the printer cannot be found the engine will return the error "unknown printer" in the result.
-If the printer is found but the settings are not valid then LiveCode will choose the printer and reset it to default values.
+If the printer is found but the settings are not valid then the engine will choose the printer and reset it to default values.

 > **Note:** You must save a separate copy of the printerSettings
 > property for each printer
 >or OS you intend to use.
 The printerSettings property cannot be
 >transferred between platforms.
 For example, a printerSettings property
 >generated on a Windows computer cannot be used on Mac – even for the